clayne/hacktical-c/error/README.md

 ## Exceptions
-How to deal with errors is something we're still very much figuring out in software.
-But it is very clear to me that there will be no one true error handling strategy to rule them all.
-Sometimes returning error codes is the right thing to do, other times exceptions make a better solution.
+How to best deal with errors is something we're still very much figuring out in software.
+But it is clear to me that there will always be a place for different strategies depending on needs.

+The main issue with exceptions is that they transfer control in difficult to predict ways, and the main advantage is that they allow dealing with errors at the correct level without manually propagating them.

 C lacks native exception support, so we're going to roll our own using `setjmp` and `longjmp`. `setjmp` saves the current execution context into a variable of type `jmp_buf` and returns `0` the first time, and `longjmp` restores it which causes a second return from `setjmp` with the specified value.